-- (1) The Department shall have access to the medical records of a newborn identify health care provider, reason appropriate specimen was not collected, or to collect missing demographic information. - (2) The institution shall enter the newborn screening form number, also known as the Birth Record Number, into the Vital Records database and the Newborn Hearing Screening database.
+- (1) The Department shall have access to the medical records of a newborn in order to identify medical home/practitioner, reason appropriate specimen was not collected, or to collect missing demographic information. - (2) The institution shall enter the Newborn Screening form number, also known as the Birth Record Number, into the Vital Records database and the Newborn Hearing Screening database.